Table of Contents:

 The overall strategy being considered right now to assign APIs to each of these support levels is to start with the minimum set of libraries required to run the Apertis system being part of the image with all libraries assigned to the Internal APIs support level, and gradually promote them as development progresses and decisions are made.
 The following sections describe the support levels.

 These APIs are not guaranteed to be stable between platform upgrades, but work may be done on a case-by-case basis to provide a smooth migration path, with old versions coexisting with newer ones when possible.
-Most existing open source APIs related to core functionality fall in this support level: Mx, clutter, clutter-gst, GStreamer, and so on.
+Most existing open source APIs related to core functionality fall in this support level.

 The OS APIs include low level libraries such as glib and its siblings gio, gdbus, as well as system services such as PulseAudio, glibc and the kernel.
 Applications reaching down to these components would, as is the case for enabling APIs, not necessarily work without changes after a platform upgrade.